 My daughter and Bonus Boy claim to dislike parsnips which is a little awkward when I am trying really hard to eat seasonally and there is a glut of this delicious root gazing at me from every market stall and veg barrow!
 However, if I ‘hide’ them not so surreptitiously in this tart they scoff them down without a fuss.
 They know they are in there but apparently the addition of eggs, milk and cheese make them palatable.
 Fickle things, children.

-- 1 pack chilled shortcrust pastry (you can make your own but, to be honest, I am lazy – if it’s a basic shortcrust bought pastry does the job nicely!)
+- 500 g chilled shortcrust pastry you can make your own but, to be honest, I am lazy - if it's a basic shortcrust bought pastry does the job nicely!

 - 3 medium onions thinly sliced